 Step 5: Oil Tools

-Using a clean rag, apply oil, such as Liquid Wrench Lubricating Oil, to both the wooden handle and the metal blade.
+Using a clean rag, apply lubricating oil to both the wooden handle and the metal blade.
 Rub the oil into the surface then wipe off any excess.
 The oil will help prevent rust and condition the wood to keep it from absorbing water and prevent cracking.
 After the handle has dried, apply a second coat of oil to the wood if needed.
 Tools with fiberglass or composite handles will only need a good cleaning.

 Some gardeners prefer to sand wooden tool handles and reapply a coat of exterior finish such as spar varnish.
 If you do refinish your tool handles, make sure the wood is completely dry first.
 I prefer using oil simply because I’d rather do a quick wipe down, rather than taking the time to sand the wood, apply finish, and wait for it to dry, but it’s really a matter of preference.